 While you should share your content with the world whenever you can, too much of a good thing is still too much.

 You don’t have to check your Twitter or Facebook accounts every 5 minutes to stay updated or reply your clients.
-And Pinterest, which can be an awesome source of inspiration, shouldn’t be a priority, though.
+And Pinterest, which can be an excellent source of inspiration, shouldn’t be a priority, though.

 Grab my time-tracking sheet today and start analyzing your day.